Belief overview

 Neutral

-What it is: This belief affirms that the wicked will finally be destroyed and cease to exist, rather than suffer endless conscious torment.
+What it is: This belief affirms that the wicked will finally be destroyed and will cease to exist, instead of suffering unending conscious torment.

-Historical context: The theme is associated with conditional immortality and distinguished Adventism from classic formulations of eternally conscious hell.
+Historical context: The theme is associated with conditional mortality and distinguished Adventism from classical formulations of conscious eternal hell.

-Common objections: Texts like Matthew 25:46 and Revelation 14 are cited by critics to defend eternally conscious punishment.
+Common objections: Texts such as Matthew 25:46 and Revelation 14 are cited by critics to defend conscious eternal punishment.

-Internal variations: The official doctrine is stable, although there are differences in explanations of duration, symbolism, and apocalyptic language.
+Internal variations: The official doctrine is stable, although there are differences in explanations about duration, symbolism, and apocalyptic language.

 Supportive